 On April 1, 2017, former President Trump issued a Federal Major Disaster Declaration for areas in California affected by the severe storms and flooding, which will continue to provide for a federal contribution to the costs of the Department's emergency response activities and to the repair and replacement work at Oroville Dam.
 It was envisioned that costs associated with the recovery and restoration efforts at the Oroville Dam spillways would be approximately \$1.1 billion, with up to 75% expected to be reimbursed by the Federal Government.
 In March 2019, the Federal Emergency Management Agency (FEMA) informed the Department that it did not consider the following costs to be eligible for reimbursement through its public assistance program: (i) approximately \$214 million in recovery costs (with a \$161 million federal cost share) for the upper portion of the main spillway and (ii) approximately \$290 million in costs (with a \$218 million federal cost share) for the recovery of the emergency spillway.
-The Department appealed FEMA's determination and provided additional information to support the Department's assertion that these costs associated with the upper portion of the main spillway are eligible for reimbursement, whereas the costs associated with the emergency spillway remain ineligible for reimbursement.
+The Department 's assertion that these costs should be eligible for reimbursement.
+FEMA responded to the Department's appeal in February 2020, finding that the costs associated with the upper portion of the main spillway are eligible for reimbursement, whereas the costs associated with the emergency spillway remain ineligible for reimbursement.
 In May 2020, the California Office of Emergency Services filed with FEMA, on behalf of the Department, an application for hazard mitigation grant program funding for these costs associated with the emergency spillway that are not being reimbursed through FEMA's public assistance program.